AleksandrovskyV/Cinema4D-Projects/README.md

 ## 🔹 [CAM_MLinkScript / R20+](https://github.com/AleksandrovskyV/Cinema4D-Projects/blob/main/SCRIPTS_FOLDER/CAM_MLinkScript.py)

-> Quickly duplicates the active camera to the top level.
+> Instantly duplicates the active camera to the top level of your scene.
-> Adds a custom Xpresso setup with an Extend parameter that increases the render area while preserving the camera's focal length.
+> Optionally adds a custom Xpresso setup with an Extend parameter to expand the render area while maintaining the original focal length.

 ![preview](./!ALL-PREVIEW/Camera_Morph_Link_with_Extend-Region_Value.gif)

-- 🎯  Help when working with nested or heavy rigs, especially for baking or using scripts that require a standalone camera.
+- 🎯  Perfect for working with nested or heavy rigs — especially useful for baking or using scripts that require a standalone camera.
-- 🎲  Extended render setting with Calculated Sensor Size - useful for expanding the frame in post-production (e.g., in After Effects ).
+- 🧩 Automatically creates an extended render setting with sensor-based scaling, allowing for a wider frame — ideal for post-production workflows (e.g., After Effects).
-- 🎲  Fast Delete
+- 🗑 One-click remove the generated camera, Xpresso tag, and render settings.